SvenMarcus/lua-pie/README.md

 ## Overview

-Currently lua-pie supports private, public and static methods as well as inheritance with polymorphism via the respective keywords.
+Currently lua-pie supports interfaces with abstract methods and classes with private, public and static methods as well as inheritance with polymorphism via the respective keywords.
 Private member variables can be declared with the `self` keyword in the constructor.

 ## Installation